IPOR-Labs/ipor-protocol/README.md

 Run in command line: `truffle run contract-size`

+#### How to generate documentation with markdown?

+Run in command line: `yarn run hardhat docgen --theme markdown`

 #### How to reset Ethereum blockchain state?

 Run in command line: `./run.sh c`